Epinova/Epinova.ArvatoPaymentGateway/README.md

 ### Configuration

-No congiguration via config files are needed, but you can set up different API endpoint addresses for different environments via an appSetting.
+No configuration via config files are needed, but you can set up different API endpoint addresses for different environments via an appSetting.

 web.config:
 ```